Oregon Film History Conference/May 3, 2019

-The Beatles played Portland during their first American tour.
+The Beatles played Portland during their second American tour.
 Alexander Benjamin Craghead will discuss the modernist masterpiece in which they performed, and describe the way it expressed the values and dreams of mid century Portland.

 Alexander’s talk is titled “Your Precious Old Dumb Stuffy Coliseum”: Memorialization, Urbanity, and Democracy in 1960s Portland.
 The first half of the title is a quote from an angry fan who didn’t get into an overbooked Beatles concert.

 Alexander Benjamin Craghead is the author of The Railway Palaces of Portland, Oregon: The Architectural Legacy of Henry Villard (The History Press, 2016).
 A historian of design and place, he is writing a dissertation at UC Berkeley on the American urban landscape.